 A death must be registered within five days unless the registrar says this period may be extended.
 A death must be registered by relative or someone present at the death.

-If you register in the district where the death occurred you will be given the certificate when you register.
+If you register in the district where the death occurred can buy the certificate when you register for £4.
 If you register at another office the registrar will send your details and payment to the appropriate register office.
 That office will then post the death certificate to you.
 This may cause a delay in organising the funeral.

 The registrar will give you: